MP3: Going public

 A reference simulation software implementation, written in the C language and later known as ISO 11172-5, was developed (in 1991–1996) by the members of the ISO MPEG Audio committee to produce bit-compliant MPEG Audio files (Layer 1, Layer 2, Layer 3).
 It was approved as a committee draft of the ISO/IEC technical report in March 1994 and printed as document CD 11172-5 in April 1994.
 It was approved as a draft technical report (DTR/DIS) in November 1994, finalized in 1996 and published as international standard ISO/IEC TR 11172-5:1998 in 1998.
 The reference software in C language was later published as a freely available ISO standard.
 Working in non-real time on several operating systems, it was able to demonstrate the first real-time hardware decoding (DSP based) of compressed audio.
 Some other real-time implementations of MPEG Audio encoders and decoders were available for digital broadcasting (radio DAB, television DVB) towards consumer receivers and set-top boxes.

-On 7 July 1994, the Fraunhofer Society released the first software MP3 encoder, called l3enc.
-The filename extension .mp3 was chosen by the Fraunhofer team on 14 July 1995 (previously, the files had been named .bit).
+On 7 July 1994, the Fraunhofer Society released the first software MP3 encoder, named l3enc.
+The filename extension .mp3 was chosen by the Fraunhofer team on 14 July 1995 (the files had formerly been named .bit).
 With the first real-time software MP3 player WinPlay3 (released 9 September 1995) many people were able to encode and play back MP3 files on their PCs.
 Because of the relatively small hard drives of the era (≈500–1000 MB) lossy compression was essential to store multiple albums' worth of music on a home computer as full recordings (as opposed to MIDI notation, or tracker files which combined notation with short recordings of instruments playing single notes).

 Internet spreading

-A hacker nicknamed SoloH found the source code of the "dist10" MPEG reference implementation on the servers of the University of Erlangen shortly after the release.
+A hacker nicknamed SoloH found the source code of the dist10 MPEG reference implementation on the servers of the University of Erlangen shortly after the release.
 He integrated it within a graphical interface, enabling easy conversion from CD or WAV files, and spread it on the internet.
 This software started the widespread CD ripping and digital music distribution as MP3 over the internet.